10 Different Ways to Include Your Loved Ones in Your Wedding

 6. Ceremony Singing

-Put loved ones' vocal or musical talent to work by asking a talented friend or family member to provide the live music while you walk down the aisle.
+Put loved ones' vocal or musical talent to work by asking a friend or family member to provide the live music while you walk down the aisle.
 Just make sure the selections are in tune with your ceremony.

 7. License Signing